 Shared Gifting is a collaborative granting method that gives ownership, distribution, and allocation authority for gift money to the participants of the Shared Gifting circle.

 As part of transforming the way the world works with money, RSF’s goal is to transform the field of philanthropy by bringing collaboration, transparency, and community wisdom into the grantmaking process.

 By moving control of grant funds from the donor to the organizations, trust, accountability, reciprocity, and community are created in a way that is outside of traditional philanthropic models.
 The Shared Gifting process is an effective and engaged way of disbursing grant funds.
 By having no directed outcomes or objectives for how the recipients use the money, the group is called upon to use its collaborative wisdom to determine the best use of the funds.
 It also frees the recipients to create mutually beneficial relationship-based collaborations not likely in typical competitive models

 The origin of the Shared Gifting concept came from a Wisconsin philanthropist and anthroposophist Elise O. Casper who felt that her own personal determination should not direct the gift stream.
-RSF has been supporting this “fund sharing” model of granting through the Mid States Shared Gifting Program for over 15 years.
+RSF has been supporting this “fund sharing” method of granting through the Mid States Shared Gifting Program for over 15 years.

 Shared Gifting Circles